hoangduytran/blender-manual/manual/compositing/types/groups.rst

 Group
 *****

-:doc:`Group Nodes </interface/controls/nodes/groups>` are a collection of nodes that can be combined into a single node while selectively exposing inputs of the embedded nodes.
+A :doc:`Group Node </interface/controls/nodes/groups>` combines a set of nodes into a single one, and selectively exposes inputs and outputs of those nodes.

-Group nodes can simplify a node tree by allowing instancing and hiding parts of the tree.
+Group nodes can simplify a node tree by hiding away complexity and reusing functionality.

 Group Input
 ===========

-Adds a group input node, this serves as a convenient way to re-add the input node in case it is accidentally deleted.
-Note, groups can only have one input, if more than one is added they are duplicates of each other.
+Exposes the inputs of the node group.
+You can have multiple of these nodes in your tree to keep it clean, bringing in each input right where you need it (rather than dragging long links all across your graph).

+The input slots can be edited in the *Group* tab of the *Sidebar*.

 Group Output
 ============

-Adds a group output node, this serves as a convenient way to re-add the output node in case it is accidentally deleted.
-Note, groups can only have one output, if more than one is added they are duplicates of each other.
+Receives the outputs of the node group.
+You can have multiple of these nodes in your tree to keep it clean, outputting each result right where it's produced (rather than dragging long links all across your graph).

+The output slots can be edited in the *Group* tab of the *Sidebar*.

 Node Groups
 ===========

-This section lists all the node groups either from the current blend-file or :doc:`Linked or Appended </files/linked_libraries/link_append>` from another blend-file.
+This section lists all the node groups, both those in the current blend-file and those :doc:`Linked or Appended </files/linked_libraries/link_append>` from another blend-file.